 Rear Adm.
 Daniel MacDonnell is a native of Boston, Massachusetts and was commissioned an ensign in January 1987 after completing Aviation Officers Candidate School at Naval Air Station Pensacola, Florida.
 In 1990, he was re-designated as a special duty officer, cryptology—now cryptologic warfare.
 He holds a Master's in Management from Salve Regina University and a Bachelor of Science in Electrical Engineering, with a minor in Psychology, from Norwich University.
 A fully joint qualified officer, MacDonnell is a graduate of the National Defense University-Joint Forces Staff College and the Naval War College-College of Command and Staff.
 He has attended executive programs at Harvard University’s John F. Kennedy School of Government in Cambridge, Massachusetts, and the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.

-MacDonnell’s first flag assignment was as reserve deputy commander, U.S. 10th Fleet.
-His active duty assignments include a one-year mobilization with the International Assistance Force (ISAF) Joint Command in Kabul, Afghanistan; U.S. 10th Fleet, Fort Meade, Maryland; the Department of Defense, Fort Meade, Maryland; Naval Network Warfare Command, Norfolk; Navy Information Operations Command (NIOC) Georgia, Fort Gordon, Georgia; the Center for Expeditionary Counterterrorism Operations, Groton, Connecticut; the Naval War College, Newport, Rhode Island; USS John F. Kennedy (CV 67); and Naval Security Group Activity Edzell, Scotland.
+MacDonnell’s active duty tours include a mobilization with the International Assistance Force Joint Command in Kabul, Afghanistan; and assignments with the National Security Agency, Naval Network Warfare Command, Navy Information Operations Command (NIOC) Georgia; Center for Expeditionary Counterterrorism Operations, USS John F. Kennedy (CV 67); and Naval Security Group Activity Edzell, Scotland.